basho/basho_docs/content/riak/kv/2.1.3/configuring/reference.md

 #### Upgrading Riak Search with `advanced.config`

-If you are upgrading to Riak 2.x and wish to upgrade to the new [[Riak Search|Using Search]] \(codename Yokozuna), you will need to enable legacy Search while the upgrade is underway.
+If you are upgrading to Riak 2.x and wish to upgrade to the new Riak Search\(codename Yokozuna), you will need to enable legacy Search while the upgrade is underway.
 You can add the following snippet to your `advanced.config` configuration to do so: